-I know it’s a bit devilish of me to be sharing a dessert recipe this early in the new year, when everybody is still trying to stick to those diet resolutions.
+I know it’s a bit devilish of me to be sharing this cookie butter dip dessert recipe this early in the new year, when everybody is still trying to stick to those diet resolutions.

 But this easy four-ingredient Cookie Butter Dip is too delish not to share.
 Plus it’s my birthday, so I get to make the rules today!